What is the current masking policy?

 General Health and Safety Protocols

-Will hand washing stations or hand sanitizer be available?
+Will hand washing stations be available?

-Will visitors be allowed on school sites?
+Are visitors allowed on school sites?

 What are some of the health and safety protocols in place for before and afterschool care providers?

 SFUSD requires all service providers to be fully vaccinated.
 Those who qualify for a medical or religious exemption must have a negative COVID-19 test administered within 72 hours of the first time entering a school, then weekly thereafter.
 In addition, all service providers must follow San Francisco Department of Public Health guidelines.
 Service providers can learn more about these requirements at the MOU information page, and review the vaccination FAQs for service providers for more information.

 The Out of School Time programs that are operated by SFUSD are also required to follow SF Department of Public Health guidelines.
 If you enroll your child into these programs, the Early Education Department will provide information on health and safety protocols.

 Can schools organize school-wide events?

 Festivals, performances, tours, open houses, and other events that involve families are allowed.
 Keep a log of all persons who attend.
 This will be helpful if someone at an event, tour or open house later tests positive for COVID-19.